Beyond Boundaries Seminar (2 credits total)

-Whether you know it or not, you’re living in the midst of a revolution – a revolution that’s going to change your personal and professional lives.
+Whether you know it or not, you’re living in the midst of a revolution – a revolution that is going to change your personal and professional lives.
 Although old age may seem a long way off, you’ll likely live to age 80 or beyond, with a 50% chance of seeing your 100th birthday.
-This demographic revolution is going to change the health care you receive, the house you live in, the car you drive, the jobs you do, and the relationships you have with family and friends.
-In other words, this revolution will shape every aspect of your life.
-This class will give you an edge in understanding how you can harness these forces to shape your career and lifestyle.
+The demographic revolution you’re going to live through will change the health care you receive, the house you live in, the car you drive, the jobs you do, and the relationships you have.
+This class will give you a competitive edge in understanding how you can harness what’s happening to shape your career and lifestyle.
 In class you’ll be introduced to leaders and ideas from many fields – medicine, engineering, architecture, public health, social work, law, business, art, and psychology – focused on the issues of our aging society.
 There will also be opportunities to tailor the class to your interests through events on and off campus, including movies, lectures, performances, field trips, and community projects.
 Each week, we’ll gather for lectures and also break into small groups for discussion.
 This course will set you on a path to lead the aging revolution and transform the society of tomorrow.
 Be sure to check out the podcast episode featuring these faculty members talking about their class and check out this article and video on the course HERE.